MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/rso-overview.md

 1. Choose a list of resources that are eligible to be considered for your list of jobs.
 Each resource has different attributes like location, role, type, and skills.

 1. Run Resource Scheduling Optimization, ad-hoc, on a predefined schedule, or triggered by a workflow.
-It can run differently depending on what it's scheduling.
-It can run differently for US jobs compared to Canadian jobs or differently for work orders compared to cases.
+It can run differently depending on which region is being optimized.

 1. During the run, job requirements and the list of resources are used to an optimal schedule that is displayed on the schedule board.